zyrakq/stackbuilder/docs/config.md

 #### Build Targets

-Build Targets предоставляет гибкую систему фильтрации extensions и combos для конкретных environments. Основное отличие от legacy режима:
+Build Targets provides a flexible filtering system for extensions and combos per specific environments.
+The main difference from legacy mode:

-- **Legacy режим** (без `[build.targets]`): все environments получают все глобальные extensions и combos
+- **Legacy mode** (without `[build.targets]`): all environments receive all global extensions and combos
-- **Targets режим** (с `[build.targets]`): каждый environment получает только то, что явно указано в его конфигурации + fallback для неуказанных environments
+- **Targets mode** (with `[build.targets]`): each environment receives only what is explicitly specified in its configuration + fallback for unspecified environments

 The new `targets` configuration provides more flexible environment and combo management with selective filtering: